stpica/Personal-Website/content/classes/EC702/index.md

 subtitle: First-year Ph.D. level Macroeconomics

 # Summary for listings and search engines
 summary: Teaching Assistant for the Ph.D. level Macroeconomics class.
+Fall 2019, Fall 2018, Fall 2017.
 # - Taught during Fall 2019, Fall 2018, and Fall 2017.

 # Link this post with a project